Orchid Fertilization: 5 Unique Methods

-In fact, one of the most common complaints among consumers is that their orchid died and the leaves shriveled up after using a fertilizer.
+In fact, one of the most common complaints among consumers is that their orchids died and the leaves shriveled up after using fertilizer.
 The usual time for this reaction is two weeks.
 Even though it’s hard to blame a fertilizer alone, the probable cause is too much fertilizer.

 But aren’t fertilizers good for the plant?
 Yes.